Top-down machine learning of coarse-grained protein force-fields: Results

 \subsection{A Neural Network coarse-grained potential learns the structure of fast-folding proteins.}

 We trained the FF-NNP using the dataset of 12 fast-folding proteins.
-For training, the learning rate was set to $ \epsilon = 0.0001 $, and the loss function was defined by Equation (\ref{eq:loss}).
+For training, the learning rate was set to $\epsilon = 0.0001$, and the loss function was defined by Equation (\ref{eq:loss}).
 The simulation temperature was set to 298 K, and the timestep was 5 fs.
 We employed trajectories of 1024 steps, with 128 states used for reweighting each trajectory.
 The margin was set to $m = -1.0 ; \text{\AA}$, and the mini-batch size was 12.
 Compared to bottom-up approaches \cite{Maciej2023, Kohler2023, Berg2023, Wang2019, Brooke}, our training process did not require generating expensive reference all-atom data beforehand, and the training took only 5 hours on a single NVIDIA GeForce RTX 2080 GPU.
 Despite this, the model successfully folded most of the proteins and stabilized their native conformations.

 To validate the fast folders' NNP, we performed coarse-grained molecular dynamics simulations using the same proteins used for training.
 In order to ensure a more comprehensive exploration of the conformational space, we took advantage of the parallel processing capabilities of TorchMD to initiate multiple parallel trajectories for each protein.
 Rather than starting all trajectories from unfolded conformations, which might limit the exploration, we diversified our starting points.
 We used 32 different conformations as starting points, representing a wide array of distinct points in the conformational space.